YeFiseha/credit_risk_classification/README.md

 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-Performance depends on the problem we are trying to solve, if we need to predict the healthy (low-risk) loans the logistic regression model with the original data makes better predictions, as the classification report shows precision of 1.00, and a recall of 0.99, while with the resampled data the precision was 0.99, and the recall was 0.99.
+Performance depends on the problem we are trying to solve.

+If we need to predict the healthy (low-risk) loans, the logistic regression model with the original data makes better predictions.
+In this model, the classification report shows precision of 1.00, and a recall of 0.99, while with the resampled data - the precision is 0.99, and the recall is 0.99.

 If we predict the high-risk loans - the model with the resampled data has precision of 0.99, and recall of 0.99, while with the original data, the precision was 0.85, and the recall was 0.91.